KarenJoo/social-media-client/README.md

-#Workflow CA
+# Workflow CA

 ## Goal

-The goal of this project has been to leverage the skills and knowledge gained from the Workflow course to enhance the quality of the existing Noroff API Social Media Client application by establishing the development workflows in action and implementing Unit testing and End-to-end testing.
+This project has aimed to leverage the skills and knowledge gained from the Workflow course to enhance the quality of the existing Noroff API Social Media Client application by establishing the development workflows in action and implementing Unit testing and End-to-end testing.

 ## Brief